 When discussions are held about the inability to pass sports betting legislation in Missouri, one person is almost always mentioned.

 State Sen. Denny Hoskins, R-Warrensburg, has helped block bills in the last two years through filibusters on the Senate floor.
-He’s not opposed to legalizing Missouri sports betting.
+He’s not opposed to legalizing Missouri sportsbooks.
 However, he’s also tried unsuccessfully to pass legislation that would allow video lottery terminals in the state, a measure strongly opposed by the state’s casino interests.

 Hoskins attended the National Council of Legislators from Gaming States Summer Meeting in Denver last week and spoke with BetMissouri about his views on sports betting and its chances in the upcoming legislative session.